zaphosting/docs/en/voiceserver_voicebot_connection.md

 ---
 id: voiceserver_voicebot_connection
-title: Teamspeak: Connecting a voicebot to your Teamspeak server
+title: Teamspeak Connecting a voicebot to your Teamspeak server
 description: Information on how to connect a voicebot to your Teamspeak server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Voicebot Connection
 ---